StrykeSlammerII/UF5-InputArray-test/README.md

 I did not test multidimensional input arrays.

 My current use case only has single-dimensional arrays, and UF recommends AJAX over HTML forms in the later "Client-side code" documentation chapter.

+## Install
+This repo does not include `/vendor` or `/node_modules` folders.
+You will need to install [UserFrosting](https://github.com/userfrosting/UserFrosting/) first, but should be able to drop this into a fresh UF installation.
+(It may be easier to copy the 5 files listed above into a fresh installation.)

+After that, if this test doesn't run for you, leave an issue here and I'll check if my upload missed important files.

+# Licensing
+UF's files retain their original licensing (obviously) while my changes and additions are licensed under [The Unlicense](https://unlicense.org/).